RaySunWHUT/Conference-Management-System/README.md

 This is the course design of database of WHUT(Wuhan University Of Technology).
 This project is one of them which named "Conference Management System(CMS)".
 I open the source code of it.
 This is the achievement of the CMS.
 You can enjoy it.
 No thanks, but give me star!

-The follow is the problem exists in this project, I will solve them gradually.
+The follow is the problem exists in this project, I will solve them later.

 前端：front end